 Comments: Income tax revenue is not based on Oak Park residents but rather, it is averaged over the entire State and distributed on a per capita basis to each municipality.
 This revenue is a good metric for determining the overall strength of the economy since there is a direct correlation between household and business income and State income tax paid to the Illinois Department of Revenue.
-This revenue for the first three quarters of the year is already exceeding the annual budget.
-For the full year, income tax should surpass budget by at least \$1 million.
+This revenue looks like it will exceed budget by at least \$1.7M.